Taco seasoning sold in multiple states recalled due to possible salmonella contamination

 TAMPA, Fla.
-(WFLA) – Two taco seasoning products sold in Florida and several others states are being recalled due to possible salmonella contamination.
+(WFLA) – Two taco seasoning products sold in Florida and several other states are being recalled due to possible salmonella contamination.

 The two products being recalled are 1-ounce Great Value Mild Taco Seasoning Mix and 1.25-ounce HEB Taco Season Mix Reduced Sodium.
 Both are products from Williams Foods LLC.